GreedECrow/leepierson_reading-notes001/301/class006.md

 ## What Google Learned From Its Quest to Build the Perfect Team

 ### 1. To what extent did psychological safety impact your previous work experience?
+Couldn't read it without signing up.

 ### 2. How does this article inform your approach to working with others moving forward?
+Couldn't read it without signing up.

 ## How I explained REST to my brother

 ### 1. Who is Roy Fielding?
+One of the principal authors of the HTTP specification and the originator of the REST architectural style.

 ### 2. Why don’t the techniques that we use in this class work well when we need to be able to talk to all of the machines in the world?
+Not everything is capable of seemlessly workign on everything.

 ### 3. What is the HTTP protocol that Fielding and his friends created?
+Hypertext Transfer Protocol.
+It is capable of describing the location of something anywhere in the world from anywhere in the world.

 ### 4. What does a GET do?
+GET uses the HTTP protocol on all the resources that are needed and are obtained until the web page is displayed.

 ### 5. What does a POST do?